minibolt-guide/minibolt/guide/bitcoin/electrum-server.md

 ### Uninstall the Zram (optional)

-* Navigate to zram-swap folder and uninstall
+* Ensure you are logged with user "admin", navigate to zram-swap folder and uninstall

   ```sh
   $ cd /home/admin/zram-swap